• Skip to main content

 Caribbean Street Food – St. Kitts

-It was during a winter visit to the Caribbean island of St. Kitts where I had a taste of the most succulent and flavoursome beer barbecued pork and chicken I’ve ever eaten.
-Plus, we share a few tips about acquiring an ESTA to visit St. Kitts if you’re travelling via America.
-This article was written in collaboration with e-Visa.
+During a winter visit to the Caribbean island of St. Kitts, I had a taste of the most succulent and flavoursome beer-barbecued pork and chicken I’ve ever eaten.
+Plus, I share a few tips about acquiring an ESTA to visit St. Kitts if you’re travelling to the Caribbean via America.

 Image of half of a black oil drum turned into a BBQ with pork and chicken cooking on it.